Buying Guide 10 min read 21 May 2026 281 views

 Step 2: Choose the Right Type of Car for Your Life

-Step 3: Always Run a History Check
+Step 4: Always Run a History Check

-Step 4: View It in Daylight
+Step 5: View It in Daylight

 Never view a car at night or in the rain.
 Dents, paint repairs, and rust hide beautifully in bad light.
-Meet in a well-lit, safe public location — ideally the seller's home so you can verify the address matches the V5C logbook.
+This is not accidental — some sellers deliberately arrange viewings in poor conditions.
+If a seller resists a daytime viewing, that's the first red flag.

 Walk around the car slowly.
 Look for:

-• Uneven panel gaps — usually means accident damage
+• Uneven panel gaps — usually means accident damage and panel replacement

-• Mismatched paint — shine a torch along the bodywork
+• Mismatched paint — shine a torch along the bodywork at a low angle

 • Rust around wheel arches, sills, and under the boot

-• Cracked or foggy headlights
+• Cracked or foggy headlights — replacements can be expensive

 • Tyre wear — uneven wear suggests alignment or suspension issues